nitor-infotech-oss/gcp-fhir-consent-api-management/README.md

 ## Running the application
 1. Activate virtual environment `source .venv/bin/activate`
 2. Setup .env file by refering example.env file.
-You can clone example.env to create .env file within cmapi directory.
+You can clone example.env to create .env file within cmapi directory and then update it's content as per need.
 3. Run the Django web application `./manage.py runserver`

 ## Using the application